Do you precondition on the left or on the right?: A social experiment at DD29

 Preconditioned conjugate gradients (PCG) is given as a separate possible response to the first question since there is one overwhelmingly natural way of preconditioning the conjugate gradient method that is neither left- nor right-preconditioning \cite[Section 9.2.1]{zbMATH01953444} but preserves the short recurrence property.

-It turns out that $60\%$ of respondants apply left preconditioning.
-One possible explanation is that left preconditioning is the default choice in several libraries including PETSc (with the exception of fgmres but including lsqr), matlab's GMRES and BiCG, python's scipy.sparse.linalg and Trilinos.
-Note that right preconditioning is the default for matlab solvers BiCGstab and LSQR, and the necessary choice for all implementations of flexible GMRES.
-Roughly three times fewer people responded that they apply right preconditioning.
-The argument in favour of right preconditioning is to minimize and monitor the residual in the Euclidean norm\footnote{Even though the poll was not conducted in any other scientific meetings, the conversations that the first author has had with many scientists lead her to believe that right preconditioning would have been the winner at a numerical linear algebra conference.}.
-Finally, there are 2.5 more people who consider the choice between left and right preconditioning to be important than those who don't.
+It turns out that {$41\%$} of respondents apply left preconditioning.
+One possible explanation is that left preconditioning is the default choice in several libraries including PETSc (with the exception of fgmres but including lsqr), MATLAB's gmres and bicg, Python's scipy.sparse.linalg and Trilinos.
+Note that right preconditioning is the default for MATLAB solvers bicgstab and lsqr, and the necessary choice for all implementations of flexible GMRES. {In second place, 27\% of respondents apply right preconditioning.} The argument in favour of right preconditioning is to minimize and monitor the residual in the Euclidean norm\footnote{Even though the poll was not conducted in any other scientific meetings, the conversations that the first author has had with many scientists led her to believe that right preconditioning would have been the winner at a numerical linear algebra conference.}.
+Finally, there are {2.6} times more people who consider the choice between left and right preconditioning to be important than those who don't.

 Both authors that were present at the conference responded that they left-precondition and that yes, it does matter.
-Our reasoning is that if $\bH$ is a good preconditioner for $\bA$ then the left preconditioned residual is a reasonable measure of the error.
+Our reasoning is that if $\bH$ is a good preconditioner for $\bA$, then the left preconditioned residual is a reasonable measure of the error.
 Since we are aware that the preconditioned residual norm may be much larger than the unpreconditioned residual norm, we do also compute the unpreconditioned residual (but not at every iteration) so that the solver does not stop prematurely.